-Notices that inform the community of the pending demolitions are now being delivered to residences and businesses in close proximity of the buildings, and community members will begin seeing contractors preparing the sites in the next few weeks.
-The deconstruction of the buildings is expected to get underway at the end of November.
+Notices that inform the community of the pending demolitions are now being delivered to residences and businesses in close proximity of the buildings.
+The deconstruction of these 21 buildings is expected to last until early next year.

 Two other buildings will also be demolished – but not until 2021, as part of a separate contract.

 Metrolinx is telling residents and businesses near the demolition sites to anticipate increased noise from excavators and other construction equipment between 7 a.m. and 7 p.m. on weekdays.
 Workers will take a holiday break between Dec.
 25 – Jan.
 4, 2021.

-They say the demolition contractors will abide by all City of Hamilton bylaws for dust mitigation to help minimize the impacts of dust.
+Demolition contractors will abide by all City of Hamilton bylaws for dust mitigation to help minimize the impacts of dust.
 Additionally, a pest management plan is also being implemented.
-Any abatement of hazardous materials such as asbestos or lead will be dealt with by a licensed contractor and in accordance with provincial regulations.
+Any abatement of hazardous materials such as asbestos or lead has been dealt with by a licensed contractor and in accordance with provincial regulations.